lens-reputation/court/Whitepaper.md

 Every profile on Lens gets a dynamic **Reputation Score**, calculated through the LensReputation protocol, combining:

-* Protocol activity (posts, followers, Lens Handle, account age).
+- Protocol activity (posts, followers, Lens Handle, account age).
-* On-chain interactions (transactions, volume, contract usage).
+- On-chain interactions (transactions, volume, contract usage).
-* Financial signals (balance, token diversity, fee payments).
+- Financial signals (balance, token diversity, fee payments).
-* Weekly consistency and time-weighted factors.
+- Weekly consistency and time-weighted factors.

 This score is public and defines a user’s eligibility and influence within LensCourt.

 #### 3.2 Judge Selection

-* Only the **Top 1,000 users by score** (from LensReputation) can access a **Judge Seat**.
+- Only **users with a score above 600** (from LensReputation) can access a **Judge Seat**.
-* Seats can be purchased for **\$10**, acting as an access mechanism.
+- Seats can be purchased for **\$10**, acting as an access mechanism.
-* Seats are minted as NFTs and can be **resold via auction**.
+- Seats are minted as NFTs and can be **resold via auction**.
-* All Judge NFTs are tradable through a dedicated LensCourt auction contract (5% fee on resales).
+- All Judge NFTs are tradable through a dedicated LensCourt auction contract (5% fee on resales).

 #### 3.3 Curation & Voting

-* Judges can **review profiles** in daily batches (10 per day max, enforced via cooldown).
+- Judges can **review profiles** in daily batches (10 per day max, enforced via cooldown).
-* Judges cast **positive or negative votes** on profiles.
+- Judges cast **positive or negative votes** on profiles.
-* Each vote is weighted by the **Judge's Reputation Score** (via LensReputation).
+- Each vote is weighted by the **Judge's Reputation Score** (via LensReputation).
-* Voting data is stored on Lens as publications, making it fully transparent and queryable.
+- Voting data is stored on Lens as publications, making it fully transparent and queryable.
-* Any user can access LensCourt reviews by changing a profile URL:
+- Any user can access LensCourt reviews by changing a profile URL:
   `heyy.xyz/u/meketom` → `lenscourt.xyz/u/meketom`

 #### 3.4 Governance

-* Judge Seat holders participate in **protocol governance**.
+- Judge Seat holders participate in **protocol governance**.
-* They can vote on changes, upgrades, scoring mechanics, and special cases.
+- They can vote on changes, upgrades, scoring mechanics, and special cases.
-* Future incentives and penalties will be handled via decentralized governance.
+- Future incentives and penalties will be handled via decentralized governance.

 ---